Ward Weaver III: Disappearances

 In August 1997, Weaver began an affair with a woman he met at work.
 The couple moved into a rented house on South Beavercreek Road in Oregon City.
 Weaver's then-12-year-old daughter Mallori became friends with Ashley Marie Pond (born March 1, 1989) and Miranda Diane Gaddis (born November 18, 1988); the three girls were students at Gardiner Middle School, and were also members of the same dance class.
-In August 2001, Pond accused Weaver of attempting to rape her at his home, and the incident was reported to police; however, charges were not formally filed by law enforcement.
+In August 2001, Pond accused Weaver of attempting to rape her at his home, and reported the incident to police; law enforcement did not formally file charges against him.

 On the morning of January 9, 2002, Pond left her home at the Newell Creek Village apartments to walk to the nearby bus stop; she never arrived.
 Friends and family, including Gaddis, began to search for her; Gaddis resided in the same apartment building as Pond.
-The dance team which both girls were a member of organized a fundraiser to help assist the search for Pond, which they scheduled for March 23, 2002.
+The dance team, of which both girls were members, organized a fundraiser to help assist the search for Pond, which they scheduled for March 23, 2002.

 On the morning of March 8, Gaddis disappeared under similar circumstances to Pond.
-After Gaddis's disappearance, the Federal Bureau of Investigation instated a task force to search for the girls; FBI spokeswoman Beth Anne Steele stated during a press interview: "There is a growing belief that the cases are related, and while there's a slight hope that they have run away, there is a growing belief that there was some kind of criminal activity involved."
+After Gaddis' disappearance, the FBI instated a task force to search for the girls; FBI spokeswoman Beth Anne Steele stated during a press interview: "There is a growing belief that the cases are related, and while there's a slight hope that they have run away, there is a growing belief that there was some kind of criminal activity involved."